nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ----------------------------------------------------------------------
 ```

-By default, if no plan is being scheduled for any of the day, the day is to be considered as a rest day for the user.
+By default, if no plan is being scheduled for any of the day, the day is considered as a rest day for the user.

 <div class="button-container"><a class="button" href="#implementation">Back to Implementation Overview</a></div>